 Non-pumping water levels at the Northwest Well have remained relatively stable since 2001 (Fig. B9).
+Pumping water levels are generally about 150 ft deeper than non-pumping water levels.
 Some variability in the dataset was found to be due to a change in water-level measurement instruments (stretched Powers wireline sounder to Heron cable sounder; JSAI, 2019a).
 Improved data QA/QC implemented with the monitoring plan after 2016 brings a higher level of confidence to the water-level dataset for the Northwest Well from 2017 to present.
-Water levels at the Northwest Well between 2017 and present have been relatively stable.
+Non-pumping water levels at the Northwest Well between 2014 and present have been relatively stable (see Appendix E).